-Here’s an example of the problem with judging thyroid hormone sufficiency for an individual on T4 replacement therapy by reference ranges for a larger healthy population.
+Here’s an example of the problem with judging thyroid hormone sufficiency for an individual by reference ranges for a larger healthy population.

 In this article, a woman maintained on T4 monotherapy almost died from her low T3 and T4 that were near the bottom of reference ranges.

-Only T3 therapy saved her from death by hypothyroidism, since she entered the extremely hypothyroid state of myxoedema coma.
+Only including T3 in her therapy saved her from death by hypothyroidism, since she entered the extremely hypothyroid state of myxoedema coma.

 This Laboratory’s reference range for free T3 was incredibly wide, much wider than most.
 Her Free T3 level was low but the reference range made it seem that she had “normal” thyroid hormone levels when they were actually in the basement, considering her body’s need for a higher level of thyroid hormone.